Work Canada Visa & Eligibility

 How can I get an IEC Pool Nomination?

-We are yet to confirm our Work Canada IEC Pool Nomination programs opening date, but once open the places will be available on a first come first served basis.
-Please call the office on 0333 999 7516 to secure your space.
+This programme will open on the 16th March at 10am (GMT).
+Please call the office to secure your space.
 They will not be available to reserve online.
 We are expecting the places to be in high demand and fill up quickly.

 How much does an IEC Pool Nomination cost?